ananthu-aniraj/pdiscoformer/training_instructions.md

 - For models trained on CUB/NABirds, we recommend using a batch size of 32 (or higher).
 - For models trained on PartImageNet OOD, PartImageNet Seg, and Flowers102 we recommend using a batch size of 128 (or higher).
 For lower batch sizes, you may need to turn on the weight decay to stabilize the training (recommended value is 0.05).

+## Experiment Tracking
+It is recommended to use [Weights and Biases](https://wandb.ai/site) for tracking the experiments.
+The `--wandb` flag can be used to enable this feature.
+Feel free to remove the `--wandb` flag if you don`t want to use it.
+The command line parameters in the training script related to Weights and Biases are as follows:
+- `--wandb`: Enable Weights and Biases logging
+- `--wandb_project`: Name of the project in Weights and Biases
+- `--group`: Name of the experiment group within the project
+- `--job_type`: Name of the type of job within the experiment group
+- `--wandb_entity`: Name of the entity in Weights and Biases.
+This is usually the username or the team name in Weights and Biases.
+Please do not leave this empty if you are using Weights and Biases.
+- `--wandb_mode`: Mode of logging in Weights and Biases.
+Use "offline" if the machine does not have internet access and "online" if it does.
+In case of "offline" mode, the logs can be uploaded to Weights and Biases later using the [wandb sync](https://docs.wandb.ai/ref/cli/wandb-sync) command.
+- `--wandb_resume_id`: Resume a previous run in Weights and Biases.
+This is useful when you want to continue training from a previous run.
+Provide the run ID of the previous run to resume training.
+Use this in combination with the `--resume_training` flag to resume training from a previous checkpoint.
+- `--log_interval`: The interval at which the logs are printed plus the gradients are logged to Weights and Biases.
+The default value is 10.
+Feel free to change this value as required.

 ## Training Command
 The main training command for the experiments in the paper are provided below.
 Please read the [Dataset-specific Parameters](#dataset-specific-parameters) and [Model-specific Parameters](#model-specific-parameters) sections to adjust the parameters as required for your experiments.